Skip to content

 The “USB device not recognized” error pops up the moment Windows can’t communicate with whatever you just plugged in.
-We tested eight fixes on a Dell XPS 15 running Windows 11 24H2 and a Lenovo ThinkPad on Windows 10 22H2.
-Restarting and switching USB ports solved the problem about 70% of the time in our testing.
+This guide covers eight fixes that work on Windows 11 24H2 and Windows 10 22H2.
+Restarting and switching USB ports solves the problem most of the time.

-- Restart and switch ports first.
-This fixes about 70% of cases
+• Restart and switch ports first.
+This fixes the majority of cases

-- Bad cables or worn ports cause 15-20% of persistent USB errors
+• Bad cables or worn ports are a common cause of persistent USB errors

 #Why Does the USB Device Not Recognized Error Happen?